 Snoring is a common complaint in the bedroom and is the third most common reason for divorce.
 During sleep, the soft palate relaxes and partially blocks the airway.
 In some instances, the tongue also drops back and can also add to the narrowing of the airway.

 The sound may be soft, but in other cases, it can be loud and disturbing for partners who are trying to get a good night’s sleep.
 Sleep deprivation for both the snorer and their partner can be the cause for long term health problems.

-The irregular airflow is caused by a passageway blockage and usually due to one of the following:
+The irregular airflow is caused by a passageway blockage and is usually due to one of the following: